juanjopc/Whisper-Live-Transcription/README.md

 Now for the magic part.

-1. Open this link in your `record` Chrome profile:
+1. Open this link in your `record` browser profile:
     > **[Start Live Transcription](https://colab.research.google.com/drive/1H8-Uc8O08d3VkBzLTQzJGgLZPkwAoimW?usp=sharing)**

 2. In the notebook's top menu, go to **"Runtime"** and click **"Run all"**.